Here's my 7-step photography workflow that gets me

 If you’re happy churning out ho-hum snapshots… a photography workflow doesn't matter.

 ...
-But, if you want to see your photography improve like magic, adopting a consistent system will help immensely.
+But, if you want better pictures, like magic, adopting a consistent system will help immensely.